Syllabus

 Student Background Survey

-During Week 1, please set aside 20 minutes to complete the linked background survey in one sitting.
+During Week 1, please set aside 20 minutes to complete the student background survey in one sitting.
 The purpose of this survey is for the teaching team to get to know you, how you think about learning, and relevant aspects of your circumstances that may affect your learning experience in this course.

 Acknowledgements